Skip to main content

 External-beam radiation therapy of the head and neck.
 A machine is used to aim high-energy radiation at the cancer.
 The machine can rotate around the patient, delivering radiation from many different angles to provide highly conformal treatment.
 A mesh mask helps keep the patient's head and neck from moving during treatment.
 Small ink marks are put on the mask.
 The ink marks are used to line up the radiation machine in the same position before each treatment.

-• Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
+• Internal radiation therapy (also called brachytherapy) uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.

 Radiation therapy may work better in patients who have stopped smoking before beginning treatment.
-It is also important for patients to have a dental exam before radiation therapy begins, so that existing problems can be treated.
+It is also important for patients to have a dental exam before radiation therapy begins so that existing problems can be treated.

 New types of treatment are being tested in clinical trials.

-Follow-up tests may be needed.
+Follow-up care may be needed.

 As you go through treatment, you will have follow-up tests or check-ups.
 Some tests that were done to diagnose or stage the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.